joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/12/opinion/texas-redistricting-maps-gerrymandering.html?searchResultPosition=6

 **How to Save an Ancient, Giant Tree From a Wildfire**\
-`Authorities in Yosemite National Park are hopeful that a sprinkler system can save the Grizzly Giant, a more than 200-foot-tall sequoia that dates back at least 2,000 years.`\
+`The authorities in Yosemite National Park are hopeful that a sprinkler system can save the Grizzly Giant, a more than 200-foot-tall sequoia that dates back at least 2,000 years.`\
 https://nytimes.com/2022/07/12/us/giant-sequoia-yosemite-washburn-fire.html?searchResultPosition=7

 **Tears, Screaming and Insults: Inside an ‘Unhinged’ Meeting to Keep Trump in Power**\